-Indicator 5.1: Even if the requirement for number of music materials is met, if children are observed to argue over them due to insufficient quantities, score No. If there are more than 10 children enrolled in the class, there should be enough music materials for one per child enrolled.
+Indicator 5.1: Even if the requirement for number of music materials is met, if children are observed to argue over them due to insufficient quantities, score No.

 Indicator 5.3: If children show disinterest, at least two alternate activities that children are interested in must be accessible for the duration of the music activity.